mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/troubleshooting/windows_install.md

 # Windows Installation Troubleshooting
-This document describes how to deal with various Windows issues regarding the installation of Stargate DAW.
+This document describes how to deal with various Windows issues regarding the installation of Intuitives DAW.

 # Windows "Smart Screen" Warnings
 Click "More Info" and "Install Anyway".
 This screen is designed to scare users